Battle Of Vicksburg

 The Aftermath of Vicksburg

 With the fall of the Confederate Gibraltar, the last remaining Southern stronghold on the Mississippi, Port Hudson, also capitulated.
 In the words of Abraham Lincoln, "The Father of Waters again goes unvexed to the sea."
-That same July 4, Robert E. Lee’s army was retreating toward Virginia after defeat in the Battle of Gettysburg and Helena, Arkansas, fell to Union forces.
+That same July 4, Robert E. Lee’s army was retreating toward Virginia after defeat in the Battle of Gettysburg; Helena, Arkansas, fell to Union forces; and General William S. Rosecrans forced the Confederate Army of Tennessee to withdraw from the Middle Tennessee area to Chattanooga, just north of the Georgia state line.
 The winds of war had shifted in favor of the North.

 The Confederacy had been irretrievably divided east and west.
 Pemberton found the Confederate government was no longer willing to entrust him with high command and, remarkably, he resigned his commission and attempted to re-enlist as a private.
 Southern president Jefferson Davis commissioned him a lieutenant coronel of artillery instead.